BranDAOn/outside-counsel-policies/README.md

 # Outside Counsel Policy

-Editable and downloadable version of this document for your use available at: https://outsidecounselguidelines.netlify.app/
+Deployed version of this document for your use available at: https://outsidecounselguidelines.netlify.app/.
+Just enter your company's name at the top (e.g., BHF Consulting LLC).

 ## Description